 On November 26th, 1864, the legendary English writer Lewis Carroll gave a copy of the completed manuscript of his classic novel, Alice's Adventures In Wonderland, to Alice Liddell, the little girl whom he named the book's heroine after.

-Carroll, whose real name was Charles Dodgson, had been teaching mathematics at the University of Christ Church, Oxford, when he first met ten-year-old Alice Liddell.
-The new Dean of the university was Henry Liddell, who had come to Oxford along with his wife and children.
+Carroll, whose real name was Charles Dodgson, had been teaching mathematics at the University of Christ Church, Oxford, when he first met ten-year-old Alice Liddell, whose father was Henry Liddell, the new Dean of the university.

 Dodgson became a close friend of the Liddell family, and often took Alice and her siblings out for boat rides.
 Of all the Liddell children, Dodgson was closest to youngest daughter Alice.

 A brilliant mathematician who also possessed an above average talent for wordplay, Dodgson would tell Alice fantastic stories.
 One day, while they were out alone for a rowing trip, Dodgson told Alice a story about a little girl who falls down a rabbit hole and finds herself in a strange and magical world.

 Alice loved all of Dodgson's stories.
 The one about the little girl was her favorite, so she begged him to write a book of his stories.
 He promised her that he would.
 Originally, Alice's Adventures In Wonderland was going to be a 15,500 word novella, but Dodgson expanded it to almost twice that length.

 When he completed the manuscript in November of 1864, which included his own illustrations, he made a handwritten copy that he gave to Alice Liddell as an early Christmas present.